 - Soft tissue mobilisation

-which aim to release tension in the muscles, lengthen muscle fibres and improve circulation in the tissues.
+which aim to facilitate release of tension in the muscles and aid relaxtion.

 Joint mobilisations can help to improve the range of movement in the affected joints.
 Exercises and stretches are usually given to help with strength and movement as part of rehabilitation.

 This is an ancient therapy in which the therapist uses their fingers and thumbs to apply precise alternating pressure to specific areas on the hands and feet.
 These areas correspond to the various body systems.
 Sensations felt in the feet/hands by the client or therapist may indicate an imbalance in these areas.
 Working these areas may help to restore balance to the body.

 The client remains clothed except for shoes and socks/tights. feet are cleansed prior to treatment.

 I use Songbird Reflexology wax with shea butter, tea tree and peppermint essential oils or new Women's blend with geranium to soothe and moisturise your feet.